This is a first impressions review of the newest Fujifilm camera in 2018:

 Note that the new design has a shutter release button.

-Half-pressing is generally instantaneous.
+Half-pressing is pretty instantaneous.
 Just touch the button, and the camera has already focused.

 The shutter works tremendously quietly, almost silently, and doesn’t create any vibrations.
 An electronic shutter is also available.